jesusjbr/omdb-api/README.md

 # omdb-api
-This repository contains my solution for a coding assessment
+This repository contains my solution for a coding exercise